AARoads Forum

 Post by: NWI_Irish96 on May 23, 2025, 12:18:07 PM

-Quote from: hbelkins on Today at 12:08:11 PMI wonder if perhaps the next administration of a different party than the current administration would reverse that decision and start minting the penny again?
+Quote from: hbelkins on May 23, 2025, 12:08:11 PMI wonder if perhaps the next administration of a different party than the current administration would reverse that decision and start minting the penny again?

 Sorta makes me wish I hadn't cashed in all those pennies I had saved a couple of years ago.